(75% copper, 25%

 A pair of hands set against a pattern of radiating lines with the words "FIFTIETH ANNIVERSARY" and the value "50 PENCE", accompanied by the initials "NHS" which appear five times on the outer border.

-Monday 5 July 1948 saw a dream become reality for millions with the birth of the National Health Service and the advent of free medical care for all.
+Monday 5 July 1948 saw a dream become reality for millions of people in the UK with the birth of the National Health Service and the advent of free medical care for all.
 To honour the 50th year of hard work and dedication of a vital institution, The Royal Mint struck this commemorative fifty pence.
 Symbolising the hope brought by the NHS, the design by David Cornell shows light radiating from cupped hands, complemented by its seven-sided frame.

 In October 1969 the 50p joined the 5p (shilling) and 10p (florin) coins in circulation, leaving only the three copper coins to be introduced on 15 February 1971 to complete the new series of decimal coins.
 The design on the reverse of the 50p coin featured a symbol of Britannia that has appeared on our coinage since 1672.
 While this design may have been traditional, the shape of the new 50p coin, an equilateral curve heptagon, was revolutionary.
 This made it easily distinguishable from round coins both by feel and by sight, while its constant breadth allowed it to roll in vending machines.